Symbolic Equation Module

 Click the light-gray answer blank to activate the cursor.

 Click the advanced math tool icon, , to display its dropdown menu.
-From the dropdown, click on the Nth root function (red circle below).
+From the dropdown, click on the Nth root function (circled in red below).

-To add "(c – a)" inside the root, click in the dark gray box under the root symbol.
-Followed by clicking on the parenthesis tool, , to reveal its dropdown menu.
-Click on the second option (Parentheses; red circle in the picture below).
+To add "(c – a)" inside the root, click in the dark-gray box under the root symbol.
+Then click on the parentheses tool, , to reveal its dropdown menu.
+Click on the second option (parentheses; red circle in the picture below).

-This will place the parenthesis inside the root function.
+This will place the parentheses inside the root function.

 1) Before switching tools within the same answer blank, you will need to click in the answer blank (away from your entered answer) to exit the current tool and then click the icon for the next tool you need.
 If you do not do this, you may encounter some formatting issues that will affect how the system grades your answer.